bNesisDeveloper/bNesis/Sdk/DotNet/README.md

 Current version of bNesis SDK for C# (.NET) is 1.7.

+## **bNesis SDK solution**

+This solution allows to create library bNesis.SDK.dll from source cs files.
+Before build the solution you have to add reference to bNesis.Api.Desktop.dll.
+To do it use NuGet manager and add bNesis.Sdk.ThinClient version 1.7.10.
+There will appease the reference to bNesis.Sdk.dll too.
+This reference has to be deleted.

 ## **Installation (for .NET)**

 **Solution 1.** Install 'bNesis SDK for C# (.NET)' from 'Nuget Package Manager':